-- (1) For the election of directors, the four nominees who receive the most votes of the Preferred Stockholders and the two nominees who receive the most votes of the Common Stockholders will become directors of Amerigon. - (2) To approve the 1997 Plan Amendment, a majority of the shares of the Common Stockholders and the Preferred Stockholders (on an as-converted basis) voting as a single class at the Annual Meeting must be voted in favor of the 1997 Plan Amendment.
+- (1) For the election of directors, the five nominees who receive the most votes of the preferred stockholders and the one nominee who receives the most votes of the common stockholders will be elected directors. - (2) A majority of the shares of the common stockholders and the preferred stockholders (on an as-converted basis) voting as a single class at the Annual Meeting must be voted in favor of the amendment to the 1997 Plan.